 5. Be respectful.

-Give your friends and family time to consider your request, and leave them with notes about your current needs and your future plans to gain financial independence.
+Give your friends and family time to consider your request, and leave them with notes about your current needs and plans to gain financial independence.

 Follow up the discussion with a friendly visit that’s not about finances.
 If you do receive help, find a way to show your gratitude.

-Finally, make sure to check in frequently to let them know you haven’t forgotten their gift, and you’re on your way to paying it back.
+Finally, check in frequently to let them know you haven’t forgotten their gift and you’re on your way to paying it back.